andreatitolo/11ty_blog/content/blog/thoughts-on-13th-icaane/index.md

 I recently read [a recent blog post](https://itsmoreofacomment.com/2023/05/26/the-13th-icaane-in-copenhagen/) by Sebastian Hageneuer and decided to do a similar thing with my impression on the latest ICAANE conference.

-{% image "./13th_icaane_copenhagen.webp", "Houses in Copenhagen.
-A washed-out red house on the left and a black house on the right.
-A person on a bike in front of the first house", "img-centered", "100vw" %}
+{% image "./13th_icaane_copenhagen.webp", "A red house on the left and a black house on the right.
+A cyclist in front of the first house", "img-centered", "100vw" %}

 # What is the ICAANE?